Health and Safety Program for Your Workplace

 Health and Safety programs are an excellent way for employers to be proactive in creating safe working conditions.
 These programs help prevent accidents in the workplace and provide companies with a response plan, should accidents occur.

-What Should a Health and Safety Program Include?
+What Should Your Health and Safety Program Include?

-When employers are creating a health and safety program for their business, the following 10 core elements must be included:
+When employers are creating a health and safety program for their business, the following 10 core elements should be included:

 Let us help you create or review your health and safety program.
 Give us a call today!

-Alberta’s OHS Act states that a company health and safety program should be reviewed every three years.
-There may be a need for more frequent reviews, if new circumstances with the potential to cause hazards to workers arise.
-For more information, call us at 1-888-207-0657.
+Under Saskatchewan’s OHS Act your company’s health and safety program should be reviewed every year.
+There may be a need for more frequent reviews if new circumstances with the potential to cause hazards to workers arise.